 Welcome!
-We're excited that you found us.
-And that you're interested in yoga.
+We're so happy you found us.
+And that you are interested in yoga.

-In this clip, Dorinda talks about what yoga can do for you.
-Would you like to hear more?
-Then the introduction class is just what you need.
-In this class you'll hear more about yoga and the types of classes we offer.
-You'll also get to experience what yoga can do in your body.
+In this video Dorinda explains what yoga can do for you.
+Interested in more?
+Then the introduction class is perfect for you.
+In this class you will learn more about what yoga is and which classes we offer.
+You will also experience in your own body what yoga postures can mean for you.

-Would you rather jump right into a class?
+Would you rather start right away?
 Then you can attend a trial class.
-This means booking a spot in a regular yoga class.
-We advise starting with a Yoga Flow or Easy Flow Yoga class.
-And important information: you can attend an introduction class or trial class for free!
-Whether it's online or in our studio.
+This trial class gives you access to a regular yoga class.
+We recommend starting with a Yoga Flow or Easy Flow Yoga class.
+Good to know: a trial or introduction class is always free with us!
+You can take a class online or in the studio.

 THE ESSENCE OF YOGA